Close Menu

 HIIT workouts for beginners

-Starting your first HIIT workout can feel overwhelming, but when you break it down into steps, it becomes an easy process.
-Here’s exactly how to create your first beginner HIIT routine:
+Starting your first HIIT workout can be scary, but if you break it down into steps, it becomes easy.
+Here’s how to make your first beginner HIIT routine:

 **1. Pick 4-6 Simple Exercises**